VladimirStanovov/CarND-Path-Planning-Project/README.md

 LCR: KL

-Note that I added transition from PLCL to PLCR, as it seems important, for example, in case if one of the adjacent lanes was busy and less promising for a lane change, but then the situation changes and it becomes more promising than the opposite.
+Note that I added transition from PLCL to PLCR and back, as it seems important, for example, in case if one of the adjacent lanes was busy and less promising for a lane change, but then the situation changes and it becomes more promising than the opposite.

+### Trajectory generation

+Trajectory generation considered three main cases, i.e. KL, PLC*, LC*.
+For each of the cases, the lane number and the desired velocity was calculated (which is different from reference velocity).
+Reference velocity is used at the last step of the trajectory generation, whereas the desired velocity is the one to which reference velocity is adjusted.
+In the case of "KL" state, the following steps are performed:

+Set desired velocity to speed limit,
+For each vehicle in the sensor fusion array:
+   Compare the vehicle's d position with current lane If the vehicle is in the same lane:
+      Check its s position, and if it is in front, adjust desired speed to its velocity.